References to (60) Part II | 9.6: Jericho’s (Lost) Raziocinio & (16) Part I | 2.6: Jericho Raid.

 “Well, if you’ve given up on going after ELPIS,” came an airy voice, “Why in the world did you return me to nothingness?”

-The new voice brought to Jericho memories of an abandoned warehouse, of red-hot anger snapping through his limbs and fingers, of a prayer, and of Werner guiding him on strategy and attack.
+The new voice brought to Jericho memories of an abandoned warehouse, of cold fury snapping through his limbs and fingers, of a prayer, and of Werner guiding him on strategy and attack.

 Stepping into his view, the woman chuckled and flipped her hair.
 The snake tattoo at the back of her neck became revealed, causing Jericho’s heart to throttle in his chest.